EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 ## 3.9 Credential request

-To request the PID credential, the holder’s wallet sends a request to the PID Endpoint as follows:
+To request the PID credential, the wallet instance sends a request to the PID Endpoint as follows:

 ```http
 POST /credential